WHAT IS ABACAVIR?

 WHAT ABOUT DRUG RESISTANCE?

-Many new copies of HIV are mutations.
-These new copies are slightly different from the original virus.
+Mutations are copies of the virus that are different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called developing resistance to the drug.
 Sometimes, if your virus develops resistance to one ARV, it will also have resistance to other ARVs.
 This is called cross-resistance.
 Read more about HIV drug resistance.

 Resistance can develop quickly.
 It is very important to take ARVs according

-to instructions, on schedule, and not to s
+to instructions, on schedule, and not to skip or reduce doses.

 HOW IS ABACAVIR TAKEN?